 It would appear though that arbitrarily high Strengths should exist.

 A positive integer N is called a Strength Record

 if for all M < N we have S(M) < S(N).

-Strength records are extremely rare.
-Only five non-trivial records are known, and the highest
+Strength records are quite rare.
+Only five non-trivial records are known, and the highest one

 together with a few numbers that are currently the best known candidates for the next records.